Technology

 Better conversion in key flows like signup, checkout, booking

-This matters just as much in iOS app development, where users expect instant feedback, smooth animations, and native-like responsiveness.
-On iOS especially, performance issues are noticed fast—and reflected just as fast in reviews.
+This matters just as much for teams working with an iOS app development, where users expect instant feedback, smooth animations, and native-like responsiveness.
+On iOS especially, performance issues are noticed fast and reflected just as fast in reviews.

 Ignore it, and you’re basically building performance debt.
 That debt becomes tech debt, support requests, and user frustration later.